Alfresco/docs-alfresco/process-automation/latest/model/connectors/email.md

 The email connector is displayed on the process diagram as an envelope.

+> **Important**: The email connector requires an SMTP account to use.
+This account is separate to the Alfresco hosted environment and should be created and managed by customers.

 ## Send

 The **SEND** action is used by the email connector to send an email and optional attachments.